VCTLabs/vct-web/content/articles/git-intro.rst

 To check in all local modifications to your local repository::

-	$ git commit -a -m "fix for ticket 345"
+	$ git commit -a -m "added new stylesheet and updated pelican config for enabling plugins"

 Undo recent commits
 -------------------